danzohar23/PodcraftAI/README.md

-  # 🎙️ The PodcastGPT: Unleash Your Podcast Potential 🚀
+  # 🎙️ The PodCraft.ai: Unleash Your Podcast Potential 🚀

-Welcome to the PodcastGPT, where your podcast dreams take flight!
-Whether you're a seasoned podcaster looking to streamline your production or a newcomer eager to dive into the audio ocean, PodcastGPT is your trusty sidekick.
+Welcome to the PodCraft.ai, where your podcast dreams take flight!
+Whether you're a seasoned podcaster looking to streamline your production or a newcomer eager to dive into the audio ocean, PodCraft.ai is your trusty sidekick.
 Powered by the magic of Python, our toolkit simplifies the podcast creation process from script to soundtrack.
 Let's embark on this sonic journey together!

 ## Features